Tsimanampetsotsa National Park: Hiking

-There is also a car park, about half way along the east side of the lake with a gazebo for shade.
+There is also a car park, about halfway along the east side of the lake with a gazebo for shade.
 From here, it is a short walk west to the lake for birdwatching.
 To the east, is a short, but steep walk of about 200 m to the top of the Mahafaly Plateau.
 Some scrambling over rocks may be required, but it provides splendid views across the lake.